Microsoft/BotBuilder-Location/CSharp/README.md

 }
 ````

-## Use [LocationOptions](BotBuilderLocation/LocationOptions.cs) to customize the location experience:

-*UseNativeControl:*

-Some of the channels (e.g. Facebook) has a built in location widget.
-Use this option to indicate if you want the `LocationDialog` to use it when available.

 # Sample
 You can find a sample bot that uses the Bing location control in the [BotBuilderLocation.Sample](/BotBuilderLocation.Sample) directory.

-*ReverseGeocode:*

-Use this option if you want the location dialog to reverse lookup geo-coordinates before returning.
-This can be useful if you depend on the channel location service or native control to get user location but still want the control to return to you a full address.

-Note: Due to the inheritably lack of accuracy of reverse geo-coders, we only use it to capture: `PostalAddress.Locality, PostalAddress.Region PostalAddress.Country and PostalAddress.PostalCode`.